Sarkulum/Soundboard/README.md

 #Hi this is some randome code I use to make a soundboard.
+If you want to try it you will need LuaMacro, witch you can download at https://www.hidmacros.eu/ (I think the website is blocked in Germany but you can just use a vpn or onion browser to get around that).